Relaxation toward an Ideal Chern Band through Coupling to a Markovian Bath

-We have numerically shown how the ideal Chern band, which is the minimum of the Dirichlet energy functional, can be obtained with this method.
+\paragraph{Discussion and outlook. ---} Although we could give analytical discussions only for the cases with small $\mathbf{q}$ approximation, our numerical results indicate that the relaxation toward ideal Chern band is a more generic feature without the need for the small $\mathbf{q}$ approximation.
+It would be of interest to further systematically study the cases beyond small $\mathbf{q}$ approximation to understand the general mechanism of the the relaxation.

+How our methods apply to models of the strongly correlated regime relevant to fractional Chern insulators will be further discussed in future works.
 Generalized Landau levels, on the other hand, correspond to extrema of the energy functional.
 We expect that, once the flow reaches an extremum, the system remains to be in the generalized Landau level for a certain period of time, before further relaxing toward the ideal Chern band.
 Further exploration of precise engineering of generalized Landau levels using our method will be discussed in future works.
-We have assumed that, in the Hartree-Fock energy, the lowest order in the small-$\mathbf{q}$ expansion is the dominant term; it would be of practical interest to consider the full density-density interaction and/or alternative forms of system-bath coupling and to explore how the results can be affected.

 Once the ideal Chern bands and generalized Landau levels are obtained, with further addition of appropriate short-range quantum inter-particle interactions, the ground state of the system should exhibit fractional quantum Hall effects.
 Our proposal thus opens an avenue toward obtaining fractional Chern insulator phases starting from generic Chern bands.